 TRAINING X-FACTOR IN 3 STEPS

 I recently worked with a group of strong ITF-level juniors.
-Each player had a solid game; the task for me was to take these accomplished juniors and prepare them for the next tournament.
+Each player had a solid game; my task was to take these accomplished juniors and prepare them for the next tournament.

-Because ground strokes are essential to a player’s competitive success, I focused on adding to their existing ground stroke games.
-Many players at this level have good ground strokes but lack that X-factor separating promising juniors from juniors who transition successfully into the professional ranks.
+Because ground strokes are essential to a player’s competitive success, I focused on improving their existing ground-stroke game.
+Many players at this level have good groundstrokes but lack the X-factor that separates promising juniors from those who transition successfully into the professional ranks.
 I wanted to remove them from their "consistent, safety first" mindset and add some "X-Factor" to their games.

-During the week of training, I brought 3 different teaching theories together.
+During the week of training, I brought together 3 different teaching theories.
 I created a much stronger, more effective game that would continue to develop far into the future.

 The 3 Theories I worked with them on were: